Important: This information only applies to Sydney, Illawarra, Blue Mountains and the Newcastle areas.

 If work does not comply with the Plumbing Code of Australia (PCA) and standards in AS/NZS 3500, you’ll be issued with a written direction.
 At the audit inspection, the NSW Fair Trading inspector might issue:

-- a 'caution' for minor issues that can be fixed on the spot and within the time it takes for the audit inspection to be completed.
-You will receive a confirmation notice and a 'caution' note will be kept on record.
-The notice is not sent to the customer.
+- a ''caution' notice for minor issues that can be fixed on the spot and within the time it takes for the audit inspection to be completed.

-- a 'written direction' for more complex issues that can’t be fixed immediately.
-You’ll receive a formal written direction notice and a copy will be sent to the customer.
+- a formal 'written direction' notice for more complex issues that can’t be fixed immediately.
 The issues must be fixed within the timeframe mentioned in the written direction.
 You’ll then need to book a follow-up audit inspection so that Fair Trading can review the work.
 A re-inspection fee will be required.

-All notices will be kept on your record.
+All notices will be sent to you and a copy kept on your record.

 Penalty Infringement Notices